| Cruising with the BLMby Michael L. HallinanLead Cruiser/AppraiserSiuslaw Resource Area

 forests Pacific Northwest, what I am about to describe has become the

+expected if not quite yet routine.
 The name of the sale was Calpooya TS-02-254.
 It

 is located in the Eugene BLM District.
 The sale consisted of: twelve